Speak to a MobileCorp Representative

 How does SOS Satellite Calling work?

-Satellite networks are also known as Non-Terrestrial Networks or NTN.
-NTN uses satellites to enable 2-way interaction over mountains, deserts, or in the middle of the ocean, to eliminate communications blind spots.
+NTN use satellites to enable 2-way interaction over mountains, deserts, or in the middle of the ocean, to eliminate communication blind spots.

 With an NTN, when a user initiates a call or SMS their device communicates with satellites overhead.
 These satellites relay the signals to ground stations and then in turn to terrestrial cell towers for connection with the intended recipient.